« Visit Fantastic Pest Control

 • Store the bird food in galvanised metal containers so that rodents can’t chew a hole in them and get to the seeds;

 • Mice can last a month without water, but rats can’t.
-Make sure to eliminate easy to access water sources;
+Make sure to eliminate easy-to-access water sources;

 • Don’t try tackling the pest problem by yourself.
 Call a professional to get rid of the rodents for you.